SIMOLANT 03/2025

 Save simulation parameters (N bc walls T L wall dt d method P dV tau qtau g a b c)

-and the configuration (atom positions and velocities) and to a file.
+and the configuration (atom positions and velocities) to a file.

 Extension .sim is added if not present.